themehunk/lead-form-builder/readme.txt

 == Description ==

 Lead Form Builder Plugin is a contact form builder as well as lead generator.
-This plugin is compatible with   all page builders like Elementor, Brizy, SiteOrigin, Gutenburg etc. Plugin comes with nearly all field options required to create Contact form, Registration form, News letter and contain Ajax based drag & drop field ordering.
+Contact Form plugin is compatible with all page builders like Elementor, Brizy, SiteOrigin, Gutenburg etc. Lead Form Builder allows you to create beautiful contact forms.
+Plugin comes with nearly all field options required to create Contact form, Registration form, News letter and contain Ajax based drag & drop field ordering.
 [Check Documentation](http://www.themehunk.com/docs/lead-form/)

 **Key Features:-**

-* Create unlimited forms for unlimited sites.
+* Create unlimited contact forms for unlimited sites.
 * Lead Form Styler Elementor addon available.
-* Create forms with 9 field types: text(name), email, url, number, textarea(message), radio, checkbox, date, and dropdown.
+* Create contact forms with 9 field types: text(name), email, url, number, textarea(message), radio, checkbox, date, and dropdown.
 * Use prebuild forms or add your own.
 A contact form template is included.
 * Three form sizing options available (small, medium, large).
 * Send unlimited email notifications, including autoresponders to the form submitter.
-* View created form from the back-end before publishing it live.
+* View created contact form from the back-end before publishing it live.
 * Three lead receiving methods (Receive Leads in Email, Save Leads in database(you can see all leads in the lead option), Receive Leads in Email and Save in database).
 * Send forms to the trash.
 * Generate easy to use shortcode.